bytefish/npgsql-examples/README.md

 ### Start the .NET Application ###

-Start the .NET application, the Connection String (given in the `appsettings.json`) already points to the local Postgres instance.
+Start the .NET application, the connection string (given in the `appsettings.json`) already points to the local Postgres instance.

 ### Using psql to update the data ###